Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Creating a Designated Cool Space for Your Dog

 In addition to maintaining a cool overall environment, create a designated cool space specifically for your dog.
 This area can be a room or a part of a room where your dog can retreat to when they need relief from the heat.
-Place a comfortable bed or mat in this area and ensure it is well-ventilated.
+Place a comfortable bed or in this area and ensure it is well-ventilated.
 Consider using a fan or provide access to a cool surface, like a cooling mat, to enhance the cooling effect.

 Frozen treats or toys can help keep your dog cool and entertained during hot weather.
 You can freeze treats, like cubes of watermelon or unsalted chicken broth, and offer them as a refreshing snack.
 Freeze toys with treats inside, such as Kong toys filled with peanut butter, for longer-lasting enjoyment.
 These frozen treats or toys provide mental stimulation while helping regulate your dog's body temperature.